ivardesign/viva-la-vue-workshop/README.md

 Back in our code, let’s see how this is done...

-#### We will be replacing the `BouncingBall.vue` component's data, with "prop data" that will come from outside, from the the parent `App.vue`component.
+#### We will be replacing the `BouncingBall.vue` component's internal data, with "prop data" that will come from an external component, from the the parent `App.vue`.

 First, let's focus on our `BouncingBall.vue` component.